The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Simulations

 This is defined by the cold species instead of the total matter, as it yields a more universal and scale-independent result in the presence of massive neutrinos \citep{Castorina2014}.
-In Fig.~\ref{fig:halo_bias_own_sims} we see the halo bias for the \ANUBISIS{} simulations at the top, and the ratio of the biases compared to \LCDM{} at the bottom.
+In Fig.~\ref{fig:halo_bias_own_sims}, we see the halo bias for the \ANUBISIS{} simulations at the top, and the ratio of the biases, compared to \LCDM{}, at the bottom.
 The ratios show a bump at the same scales where we see a trough for the massive neutrino power spectrum ratios.
-In our case this shows that our halo power spectrum is less sensitive to the neutrino mass than the cb power spectrum, as discussed by \cite{Hassani2022}.
-In Fig.~\ref{fig:f4_halo_bias_own_sims} we also show the scale dependent bias for the pure \ISIS{} simulations.
-In general, we see that the halo bias increases with neutrino mass and decreases with the $f_{R0}$ parameter compared to \LCDM{}, in line with previous findings in the literature (e.g. \cite{Arnold2019} and \cite{Chiang2019}).
+In our case, this shows that our halo power spectrum is less sensitive to the neutrino mass than the cb power spectrum, as discussed by \cite{Hassani2022}.
+In Fig.~\ref{fig:f4_halo_bias_own_sims} we also show the scale-dependent bias for the pure \ISIS{} simulations.
+In general, we see that the halo bias increases with neutrino mass and decreases with the $f_{R0}$ parameter, compared to \LCDM{}, in line with previous findings in the literature (e.g. \cite{Arnold2019} and \cite{Chiang2019}).

 Looking at the bias values on linear scales, we can calculate an estimate of the linear halo bias.
-This is presented in Table~\ref{table:sim_properties} together with $\beta$ and $\sigma_8$.
-The two latter are simulation parameters, $\beta$ being the reconstruction parameter of Sec.~\ref{sec:reconstruction} and $\sigma_8$ the amplitude of the linear matter power spectrum at a scale of $8\,h^{-1}\mathrm{Mpc}$.
-For the \LCDM{} and massive neutrino simulations, $\sigma_8$ is a known parameter obtained from the linear power spectrum calculated by \CLASS{}\footnote{\url{https://github.com/lesgourg/class_public}} as a part of the initial condition set-up (see Sec.~\ref{sec:ic}).
-For the simulations including modified gravity, an estimation of the linear $\sigma_8$-value has been found from observing that $\sigma_{8, \CLASS}^{\nu}/\sigma_{8, CLASS}^{\Lambda\mathrm{CDM}} \approx \sigma_{8, \ANUBISIS}^{\nu}/\sigma_{8, \ANUBISIS}^{\Lambda\mathrm{CDM}}$ for the linear values calculated from \CLASS{} and the non-linear values calculated from \ANUBISIS.
-We then assume that this relation also holds in the modified gravity context.
+This is presented in Table~\ref{table:sim_properties}, together with $\beta$ and $\sigma_8$.
+The two latter are simulation parameters, $\beta$ being the reconstruction parameter of Sect.~\ref{sec:reconstruction} and $\sigma_8$ the amplitude of the linear matter power spectrum at a scale of $8\,h^{-1}\mathrm{Mpc}$.
+For the \LCDM{} and massive neutrino simulations, $\sigma_8$ is a known parameter obtained from the linear power spectrum calculated by \CLASS{}\footnote{\url{https://github.com/lesgourg/class_public}} as a part of the initial condition set-up (see Sect.~\ref{sec:ic}).
+For the simulations including modified gravity, an estimation of the linear $\sigma_8$-value was found by observing that $\sigma_{8, \CLASS}^{\nu}/\sigma_{8, CLASS}^{\Lambda\mathrm{CDM}} \approx \sigma_{8, \ANUBISIS}^{\nu}/\sigma_{8, \ANUBISIS}^{\Lambda\mathrm{CDM}}$ for the linear values calculated from \CLASS{} and the non-linear values calculated from \ANUBISIS.
+We then assumed that this relation also holds in the modified gravity context.